lrnselfreliance/wrolpi/README.md

     their preferred video player.
 1. WROLPi should be self-documented.
 The UI should contain a tutorial for USERS as well as the MAINTAINER.
     * If the UI isn't functional, the code should be documented such that a user can restore functionality.
+1. WROLPi should favor pre-processing, rather than processing during a WROL event.
+Such as re-encoding a video, or processing captions.
+This is to ensure that when a user adds content during non-WROL time, the processing for optimum performance is already done for a WROL event.